cvxgrp/pdos/README.md

 The `solve` function is called as follows:

-    sol = solve(Ax, Ai, Ap, b, c, f=free,l=linear,q=soc)
+    sol = solve(c, A, b, dims)

 The matrix "A" is a sparse matrix in column compressed storage.
-"Ax" are the values, "Ai" are the rows, and "Ap" are the column pointers.

-* `Ax` is a Numpy array of doubles
-* `Ai` is a Numpy array of ints
+The vectors "c" and "b" are dense column vectors.

-* `Ap` is a Numpy array of ints
+* `A` is a CVXOPT (m x n) sparse matrix
-* `b` is a (dense) Numpy array of doubles
+* `b` is a (dense) CVXOPT (m x 1) matrix of doubles
-* `c` is a (dense) Numpy array of doubles
+* `c` is a (dense) CVXOPT (n x 1) matrix of doubles
+* `dims` is a dictionary:
-* `f` is an integer giving the number of free variables
+    * `dims['f']` is an integer giving the number of free variables
-* `l` is an integer giving the number of nonnegative constraints
+    * `dims['l']` is an integer giving the number of nonnegative constraints
-* `q` is a Numpy array of integers giving the number of cone constraints
+    * `dims['q']` is a Python list of integers giving the number of cone constraints

-The code returns a Python dictionary with three keys, 'x', 'y', and 'status'.
-These report the primal and dual solution (as numpy arrays) and the solver status (as a string).
+The code returns a Python dictionary with four keys, 'x', 's', 'y', and 'status'.
+These report the primal and dual solution (as CVXOPT matrices) and the solver status (as a string).
 There are also optional arguments (for both the direct and indirect solver):

+* `opts` is an optional dictionary with
-* `MAX_ITERS` is an integer.
+  *  `opts['MAX_ITERS']` is an integer.
 Sets the maximum number of ADMM iterations.
 Defaults to 2000.
-* `EPS_ABS` is a double.
+  * `opts['EPS_ABS']` is a double.
 Sets the quitting tolerance for ADMM.
-Defaults to 1e-4.
+Defaults to 5e-3.
-* `EPS_INFEAS` is a double.
-Sets the quitting tolerance for infeasibility.
-Defaults to 5e-5.
-* `ALPHA` is a double in (0,2) (non-inclusive).
+  * `opts['ALPHA']` is a double in (0,2) (non-inclusive).
 Sets the over-relaxation parameter.
 Defaults to 1.0.
-* `VERBOSE` is an integer (or Boolean) either 0 or 1.
+  * `opts['VERBOSE']` is an integer (or Boolean) either 0 or 1.
 Sets the verbosity of the solver.
 Defaults to 1 (or True).

-For the `solve` method in the `indirect_pdos` module, we additionally have:
+  * `opts['NORMALIZE']` is an integer (or Boolean) either 0 or 1.
+Tells the solver to normalize the data.
+Defaults to 0 (or False).

-* `CG_MAX_ITS` is an integer.
+  * `opts['CG_MAX_ITS']` is an integer.
 Sets the maximum number of CG iterations.
 Defaults to 20.
-* `CG_TOL` is a double.
+  * `opts['CG_TOL']` is a double.
 Sets the tolerance for CG.
-Defaults to 1e-3.
+Defaults to 1e-4.

+The last two options are ignored in the direct solver.

+Although we wish to support a Numpy interface, we require a sparse matrix C module, which is either unavailable or poorly documented in SciPy.

 Usage in C
 ----------